AnthonyTornetta/Xarankari-Plugins/README.md

 # Xarankari-Plugins
-Plugins for the dev team of Xarankari
+Plugins for various servers I work on.